 - A. Pre-Trial Deadlines and Submissions.
-The Court's practice is to enter an order scheduling a final pretrial conference and setting deadlines for the submission of proposed voir dire, proposed verdict forms, proposed requests to charge, and any motions in limine. - B. Proposed Voir Dire, Jury Instructions, and Verdict Forms.
-At the time of filing, each party should submit two courtesy hard copies of its proposed voir dire, proposed jury instructions, and a proposed verdict form to the Court.
-Parties should also e-mail those documents, in Microsoft Word format, to Chambers at CronanNYSDChambers@nysd.uscourts.gov.
+The Court's practice is to enter an order scheduling a final pretrial conference and setting deadlines for the submission of proposed jury voir dire, proposed requests to charge, proposed verdict forms, and any motions in limine. - B. Proposed Voir Dire, Jury Instructions, and Verdict Forms.
+At the time of filing, each party should e-mail courtesy copies of its proposed jury voir dire, jury instructions, and verdict form in Microsoft Word format to Chambers at CronanNYSDChambers@nysd.uscourts.gov.
 In their proposed voir dire, parties should include a brief description of the case and a list of names and places likely to be mentioned at trial, both to be read to prospective jurors during jury selection.
 In their proposed jury instructions, the parties are not required to submit proposed language for standard instructions-for example, the role of the Court and the jury, the standard of proof, etc.-but may do so if they desire. - C. Exhibit Lists.
-Before trial, each party shall e-mail to the Court at cronanNYSDChambers@nysd.uscourts.gov a Microsoft Word document listing all exhibits sought to be admitted.
+Unless otherwise ordered, no later than one week before trial, each party shall e-mail to the Court at CronanNYSDChambers@nysd.uscourts.gov a Microsoft Word document listing all exhibits sought to be admitted.
 The list shall be separated into four columns labeled (1) Exhibit Number; (2) Description (of the exhibit); (3) Date Identified; and (4) Date Admitted.
 The submitting party shall complete the first two columns, but leave the third and fourth columns blank, to be filled in by the Court during trial. - D. Exhibits and 3500 Material.
-At the start of trial, each of the parties must provide the Court with two hard copies of the exhibit list with a brief description of each exhibit, and binders containing two sets of pre-marked documentary exhibits, as well as Section 3500 material from the Government, in sequential order separated by numbered parts.
-If practicable, the parties shall also submit a flash drive containing electronic .pdf copies of all exhibits.
+Unless otherwise ordered, no later than the Friday before the start of trial, each party must provide the Court with a flash drive containing the exhibit list with a brief description of each exhibit and .pdf copies of pre-marked documentary exhibits, as well as Section 3500 material from the Government, in sequential order separated by numbered parts.
+Unless otherwise ordered, the parties shall not submit hard copies of these materials.